hrfried/espectre/SETUP.md

 source venv/bin/activate  # On macOS/Linux
 # venv\Scripts\activate   # On Windows

+# Your prompt should now show (venv) prefix

 # Install ESPHome
 pip install esphome
 ```

+**Why use a virtual environment?**
+- Isolates project dependencies from system Python
+- Prevents version conflicts with other projects
+- Makes the project portable and reproducible

+**Note:** Remember to activate the virtual environment (`source venv/bin/activate`) every time you open a new terminal session to work with this project.

 **Create secrets file:**